mnelson4/printmyblog/readme.txt

 Your website might not be around forever, nor might WordPress.
 But by printing it, there’s hope your blog’s ideas and stories can live on.

 == Contribute ==
+s
 Here’s how you can help this plugin to continue to exist and improve:

 * [give it a good review](https://wordpress.org/support/plugin/print-my-blog/reviews/#new-post) and tell your friends
-* [give feedback](https://github.com/mnelson4/printmyblog) on GitHub about what features you want or bugs you find
+* give feedback on [GitHub](https://github.com/mnelson4/printmyblog) or [WordPress support forum](https://wordpress.org/support/plugin/print-my-blog) about what features you want or bugs you find
 * help translate.
 Make this accessible to users everywhere using [WordPress' Glotpress](https://translate.wordpress.org/projects/wp-plugins/print-my-blog)
 * help help.
 Answer other users’ questions in the [support section](https://wordpress.org/support/plugin/print-my-blog).
 * fund development.
 [Make an optional donation](https://opencollective.com/print-my-blog) to support ongoing development.